-African Wildlife Foundation (through its Classroom Africa initiative), together with the Annenberg Foundation, built a brand-new IT lab in the Manyara Ranch Primary School of rural Tanzania.
+African Wildlife Foundation (through its Classroom Africa program), together with the Annenberg Foundation, built a brand-new IT lab for the Manyara Ranch Primary School in rural Tanzania.
 Over the course of a few months in 2011, a former classroom was converted into a lab with 40 new Internet-accessible computers.
 In addition to computers, AWF initiated several infrastructure improvements to accommodate the needs of keeping and running high-end technology.
-And, because most teachers did not know how to operate computers, a two-week training seminar was held to instruct and prepare educators ahead of teaching the students.
+And because most teachers did not know how to operate computers, a two-week training seminar was held to instruct and prepare educators ahead of teaching the students.
+AWF also incorporated conservation curriculum and continues to provide school supplies.

 Become a member